w3bdesign/nuxtjs-woocommerce/README.md

 ### The products page isn't loading

 Check the attributes of the products.
 Right now the application requires Size and Color.

-## TODO

--   Refactor and improve codebase with reusable components